glasscharlie/learning-journal/README.md

 ### About me
 Hello, thanks for coming to my webpage.
-My name is Charlie Glass, and I am a student at [Code Fellows] (https://www.codefellows.org), an in person coding academy.
+My name is Charlie Glass, and I am a student at [Code Fellows](https://www.codefellows.org), an in person coding academy.
 I am 24 years old, have a transfer degree from bellevue college, and have years of customer service under my belt in the retail industry.

 https://glasscharlie.github.io/learning-journal/